aiden-dm/mia-disparity/README.md

  ### `disparity_empirical_analysis.ipynb`

- THis notebook is designed to analyze the disparity of MIAs in the empirical study.
+ This notebook is designed to analyze the disparity of MIAs in the empirical study.
 Corresponding to the paper's *Output Distribution of A-Unique Samples*.